-At Brian Cochran Law Office, in La Mesa, California, we are pleased to offer our clients assistance with their estate planning.
+At Law Office of Brian Cochran, in La Mesa, California, we are pleased to offer our clients assistance with their estate planning.
 We can draft living trusts and wills for you to allow for the quick administration of your estate upon your death.
 Discuss how you can protect your family’s financial future in a low-cost 30-minute consultation by calling 619-419-1669 or contacting us online.

 A living trust is a legal device that allows the participants to avoid the necessity of petitioning the probate court to administer an estate.
 When properly funded, your estate is passed on to the next trustee who is able to follow your directives without any delay or further expense.

 This can save your family thousands of dollars in estate administration costs and attorney’s fees.
 Also, since your loved ones avoid probate, there is no statutory waiting period to complete the estate.
 This means bills can be paid and beneficiaries receive their distribution without delay.

 To assure our clients the best service, we also draft pour over wills.
 Pour over wills allow assets that have been left out of the trust estate to be placed back into the estate via probate.
 Thus, even if you forget to fully fund your trust estate, your wishes will be carried out.

 We can also draft ancillary documents for you, such as: